danielegiardiello/Prediction_performance_survival/03_predsurv_extended.md

 Given some thresholds, the model/strategy with higher net benefit represents the one that potentially improves clinical decision making.

+We smoothed the decision curves based on the risk prediction models to reduce the visual impact of random noise using `stats::smooth()` function.

 <details>
 <summary>
 Click to expand code